Dr. J. V. Tyagi

 Fax: 01332-272123, Email: firstname.lastname@example.org

 Environmental Hydrology Division aims to undertake aid, promote and coordinate basic, applied and strategic research in the area of environmental hydrology contributing to sustainable water resources development and management.
-The thrust areas of research in the Division include environmental monitoring and modelling including natural contaminants, point and non-point source pollution, adsorption kinetics and water sediment systems, transport and sedimentation of pollutants, contaminant transport modelling, metal speciation/fractionation, ground water quality and aquifer contamination, low cost treatment/remediation technologies.
+The thrust areas of research in the Division include environmental monitoring and modelling including natural contaminants, point and non-point source pollution, adsorption kinetics and water sediment systems, transport and sedimentation of pollutants, contaminant transport modelling, metal specification/fractionation, ground water quality and aquifer contamination, low cost treatment/remediation technologies.

 Research activities vary from those oriented towards specific problems, often at specific sites, to those focused on increasing the knowledge and understanding of fundamental processes that affect the availability, movement and quality of water.
 This include investigations of the fate and transport of hazardous substances, investigations of chemical, biologic and microbiologic processes that affect quality of water and research into the complex hydrologic phenomena of lakes and streams.
 All research aimed at improving understanding of how the quality and quantity of water are affected by the natural environment and the anthropogenic activities.